 At The Power of Nutrition we know our work for children, really is your work for children.
 None of what we do at The Power of Nutrition is possible without you.
-Preservation of your privacy is important to us and we are committed to letting you know how we use your personal information and to only use your data responsibly.
-Please read this policy carefully; by providing us with your personal information, you consent to the collection and use of any information you provide in accordance with this policy.
+Preservation of your privacy is important to us and we are committed to letting you know how we use your personal information and to making only responsible use of your data.
+Please read this policy carefully; by providing us with your personal information, you are consenting to the collection and use of any information you provide in accordance with this policy.
 Occasionally, we may make changes to this policy so do remember to check back from time to time.

 Who we are